Darlington02/CairoLearnXinYminutes/Readme.md

     %lang starknet

     // This directive informs the compiler you are writing a contract and not a program.
-    // The difference between both is contracts have access to StarkNet's storage, contracts don't and as such are stateless.
+    // The difference between both is contracts have access to StarkNet's storage, programs don't and as such are stateless.

     // There are important functions you might need to import from the official Cairo-lang library or Openzeppelin's. e.g.